Jump to Topics:

 We strive first and foremost to minimize the amount of packaging used for our products, and when packaging is necessary, choose materials that have low environmental impact.

-In 2012, we launched our Eco-Rating system, a consumer-friendly and easy-to-understand rating system that serves as a way for consumers to make more informed choices by allowing them to better understand important environmental attributes of AT&T-branded mobile devices.
-Three of the 15 criteria in the rating system are for the use of environmentally preferable materials in products and packaging.
-Consumers can find the Eco-Rating information on new AT&T-branded postpaid handset devices, select prepaid handset devices and electronic accessories (e.g., power supplies, handsets, speakers and battery cases).
+In 2012, we launched our Eco-Rating system, an easy-to-understand rating that serves as a way for consumers to make more informed choices by allowing them to better understand important environmental attributes of AT&T-branded mobile devices.
+Three of the 15 criteria in the rating system account for the use of environmentally preferable materials.
+Consumers can already find the Eco-Rating information on new AT&T-branded postpaid handset devices, select prepaid handset devices and electronic accessories (e.g., power supplies, handsets, speakers and battery cases).

 Learn more about our packaging efforts.